Aleavellaneda1/mdl-audio/readme.md

 ### Installation

+Copy and Paste easy.

-:hand: PREREQUISITE: Your audio and image files must be online.
+:hand: PREREQUISITE: Your audio and image files must be online already.
 If you are serving this code via HTTPS then the audio and image files must also be retrieved via HTTPS.

-Copy and Paste easy.
 The easiest way to install this example is to clone or download it.
 Replace my audio and image paths with your own.
 Copy and paste style.

 ### Contribute